 No matter the type of new client questionnaire you create, whether it’s long or short, formal or informal, we hope that these questions can guide your questionnaire process.
 With that said, here are some common mistakes to watch out for!

 In our blog “How to Write a Customer Satisfaction Survey,” we talked all about the science behind question formation.
 It turns out that asking straightforward and simple questions is harder than it seems.
-While that blog post goes more in-depth, the same ideas can be applied to new customer survey questions.
+While that article goes more in-depth, the same ideas can be applied to new customer survey questions.
 Here’s the gist.

-1. Confusing Questions
+1. Confusing questions